East Anglian Air Ambulance is a charity registered in England and Wales Charity No 1083876, Registered Company number 04066700.

 By being able to understand existing supporters better and potential new donors, we can be more cost-effective in our work – sending out appropriate, tailored communications that are more likely to be welcomed by our supporters, rather than a ‘one size fits all’ approach.

 If you are happy for us to include your details if we undertake any screening, please let us know.
-If we undertake research on individuals and would like to contact you, we will let you know as soon as is practical.
+If we undertake research on individuals that we then contact, we will let you know as soon as is practical about any research we have undertaken.
 We will ask for your preferences at this time and comply with your wishes.

 To learn more about how you can control what information you receive from us, please visit our preferences web page.
 If you have any queries about data privacy, how we store or use your data, please email: email@example.com or telephone our reception on 03450 669 999.